This article describes the Dyson Slim DC18 Filter Cleaning process for the Pre-filter and the HEPA (Highly Efficient Particle Arrester) Post-filter.

 - When the filter is completely dry reinsert it in the blue container (white side first).

 - Place the Pre Filter module in the Cyclone Chamber white side up, blue side down.

 - Close the Cyclone Cap.
 The Catch will click into the closed position.

 - Reattach the Bin & Cyclone Assemblies to the DC18.

-The HEPA Filter is a Post-filter because it filters the air passing through the DC18 after it has passed through all parts.
-Its purpose is to filter out fine particles, particularly those causing allergies, and prevent them entering the atmosphere.
+The HEPA Filter is a Post Motor Filter because it filters the air passing through the DC18 after it has passed through all parts including the motor.
+Its purpose is to filter out fine particles including particles from the brushes, particularly those causing allergies, and prevent them entering the atmosphere.
 For example a vacuum cleaner without a HEPA Filter would suck allergenic particles out of a carpet which would then pass all the way through the machine and its basic dirt filter and then be blown into the atmosphere of a room to then irritate its occupants who may be allergic to them.
 A HEPA filter fitted to filter the exhaust air of a vacuum cleaner keeps people with allergies safe.

 The DC18’s HEPA Filter is intended to last for the lifetime of the cleaner and the user is not expected to perform any maintenance on it.
 However it can be removed and cleaned on the surface or replaced if a new one can be obtained.

 Pic.
 5. HEPA Post Filter